First African Landing Vermont Commemoration

 to recognize and highlight the resilience and contributions of African-Americans since 1619 as we reflect upon one of the historical events that forever changed what would become the the United States and the planet as we know it!

-Come and join us on August 24th, 2019, from 1:00 PM till 4:00 PM at North End Studio A, Burlington, VT for the first-ever Vermont opportunity to Commemorate the First African Landing.
-Register for First African Landing Day Commemoration here.
+Come and join us on August 22nd, 2020, from 2:00 PM till 6:00 PM streaming from Burlington, VT for the second Commemoration of Vermont First African Landing Day.
+Join the event at:

 Go here for details on how you can support or sponsor.